 Setting the Standard for Class

-The automatic stainless steel Seiko is classy and cultured all at the same time.
+This automatic stainless steel Seiko watch is classy and cultured all at the same time.
 The watch case is 36mm and has a timeless mineral dial window that’s uncluttered and fashionable.
 It has an automatic self-winding movement, which means it charges when you wear it.
 The round watch face features luminescent markers and hands as well as a date and day display at the 3-hand marker.
 All told, this Seiko wristwatch is a timepiece that will look sharp in professional settings but not be too loud by day.

 8. Seiko SNN241 Watch